-Banks has been scouted to be the new face of ABC celebrity competition Dancing with the Stars, replacing longtime hosts Tom Bergeron and Erin Andrews after their sudden departure was announced July 14.
-According to Variety, the recruitment of the model and businesswoman is reportedly part of ABC’s total overhaul of the show, an attempt to revamp the fan favorite series after 15 years on air.
+Banks has been scouted to be the new face of US channel ABC's celebrity competition Dancing with the Stars, replacing longtime hosts Tom Bergeron and Erin Andrews after their sudden departure was announced 14th July.
+According to Variety, the recruitment of the model and businesswoman is reportedly part of ABC’s total overhaul of the show, an attempt to revamp the fan favourite series after 15 years on air.
 DWTS will be getting a "creative refresh" for season 29.

 Banks's turn on DWTS won't be her first time hosting a television show — she's true to this, not new to this.
 The star famously hosted her own Emmy-winning talk show while also serving as a host and main judge on America's Next Top Model.
 Years later, she landed a job hosting America's Got Talent until she was replaced by the controversial Terry Crews in 2019.

 As Banks makes her return to reality television, controversy may follow her; the 46-year-old's run as a host over the years has come with its fair share of drama.
 Recent rewatches of ANTM led to fans blasting her for problematic behaviour, which included low-key anti-Blackness and harsh critique of contestants.
 And years later on AGT, Banks was sued by a contestant who filed for battery, assault, and emotional distress charges against her after an incident on the show.

 Hopefully, DWTS will provide a fresh start for Banks.
 A dedicated fan of the show, she is excited to make her mark on the ABC staple as a host and an executive producer.